Output Files

 Hitlist File

-If the -queryMolecule flag specified a 2D input molecule, then all of the analog molecules in the hitlist will likewise be in 2D format, though the fragment similarity search will have been carried out in 3D.
+If the -in flag specified a 2D input molecule, then all of the analog molecules in the hitlist will likewise be in 2D format, though the fragment similarity search will have been carried out in 3D.
 When using the graphical interface with a 2D input molecule, a 3D molecule is generated prior to processing and the output format will always be 3D.

-Below we provide a description of some of the SDtags attached to the hitlist molecules
+Below we provide a description of some of the SDtags attached to the hitlist molecules:

 AroRingCt: Number of aromatic rings in the molecule